 Three representative statements on creation from Baptist confessions reflect this:

-The Baptists that oppose Darwinian evolution in it’s entirety believe that the theory isn’t compatible with Scripture and that it is incompatible with doctrines like the imago dei, i.e. that people are made in God’s image.
-In relation to application, the creation account is an important reason why all life is sacred, including the unborn.
+The Baptists that oppose Darwinian evolution in its entirety believe that the theory isn’t compatible with Scripture and that it is incompatible with doctrines like the imago dei, i.e., that people are made in God’s image.
+In relation to the application, the creation account is an important reason why all life is sacred, including the unborn.
 (Also see What Bible Translation Do Baptists Use?)

 Many Baptist creationists make a distinction between “macro-evolution” and “micro-evolution.”
 Macro-evolution involves one species evolving into another species.
 Micro-evolution involves changes that occur within a species due to varying factors in its environment.
 Darwinian evolutionists don’t use these terms because they believe they are inaccurate.